satukauppinen/AdvWebDev-project/Phase2.md

 # Project phase 2 - Basic structure and main functionalities
-Add something
+The website still needs some fine tuning, but it is almost there

-1. Environment
+## Environment
-Add something
+Currently running on local virtual machine.
+My intention is to get it deployed on cloud, but at this phase I simply ran out of time.

-2. Backend
+## Backend
 Backend done with Node.js and Express.

-3. Frontend
+## Frontend
 React (Vite)

-4. Database
+## Database
-Add something
+PostgreSQL with Docker

-5. Basic structure and architecture
+## Basic structure and architecture
-Add something
+The structure and architecture is what I intended it to be in the planning.

-6. Functionalities
+## Functionalities
-Add something
+The website tells about the services a company offers and the services can be booked on the site.
+There is an admin route as well, where the admin can set new times and view the booked ones.
+Some minor issues with some api routes still need some attention.
+Again, I ran out of time.

-7. Code quality and documentation
+## Code quality and documentation
-Add something
+Code quality could be better, but I hope that it's not completely terrible.
+AI used as an assistant.

-8. Testing and error handling
+## Testing and error handling
-Add something
+Error handling added to code in many places and seem to be working.
+Middleware is set.
+I have done user testing as a customer and as an admin.

-9. User interface and interaction
+## User interface and interaction
-Add something
+The user interface is fine.
+Small adjustments needs to be done on the layout maybe.
+The admin side I am leaving very basic, at least right now.
+It just has the functionalities.